yagasoft/Dynamics365-XrmToolBox-Crm-Text-Parser-Tester-Plugin/README.md

-# Dynamics365-XrmToolBox-Crm-Text-Parser-Tester-Plugin
+# Dynamics365-XrmToolBox-CrmTextParser-Tester-Plugin

-An XrmToolBox plugin that can be used to test text used with the YS CrmTextParser module.
+An XrmToolBox plugin that can be used to test text used with the YS CrmTextParser module ([Dynamics365-CrmTextParser](https://github.com/yagasoft/Dynamics365-CrmTextParser)).